sergio-dr/dimred_astro/README.md

   -s, --stretch         Applies a nonlinear stretch to the data (optional) (default: False) -e EXPLORE, --explore EXPLORE
                         Exploratory mode: given an integer N, generates a NxN mosaic with the chroma angle range specified by -cr and -ce (optional) (default: 0)
+  -ds, --downsample-stride
+                        Downsample by striding instead of local median (default: False) -a, --absolute        Use the absolute values of first component (experimental) (default: False)
 ```